craftcms/gatsby-source-craft/README.md

 As new data is pulled in, though, Gatsby might not know all the relations made by Craft and also which relations might be used when building the site.
 (See the [related issue here](https://github.com/gatsbyjs/gatsby-graphql-toolkit/issues/18)).
 This means that sometimes incremental sourcing can make your site have some obsolete content.
 For this reason, it is recommended to do a full page build (by cleaning the Gatsby caches beforehand) before deploying the built site.

+### `childImageSharp` nodes result in an error.

+Craft image assets can be fetched by URL and transformed by Craft, but cannot yet be transformed easily with `gatsby-image`.
+See the following issue for current status and a workaround: https://github.com/craftcms/gatsby-source-craft/issues/6

 ## Resources

 We highly recommend you check out these resources as you’re getting started with Craft CMS and Gatsby: